-Custodial services are administered under the direction of the Vice President for Operations.
-Management and supervision is provided by the Directors of Facilities and the maintenance supervisor for each Southern Regional Technical College (SRTC) site.
-Both full and part-time staffs are employed to maintain the buildings on each site with both day and evening coverage.
+Custodial services are administered under the direction of the Executive Director of Facilities.
+Management and supervision is provided by the Director(s) of Facilities and the maintenance supervisor for each Southern Regional Technical College (SRTC) site.
+Both full and part-time staffs are employed to maintain the buildings on each site.
 Work tasks and schedules are given to each employee when hired.
 Work Study positions are also utilized to assist custodial staff when available.
-Work order requests are given to staff by the maintenance supervisor as they are received.
+Work order requests are assigned to staff by the maintenance supervisor as they are received.

-Maintenance services are administered under the direction of the Vice President for Operations.
+Maintenance services are administered under the direction of the Executive Director of Facilities..
 Management and supervision is provided by the Directors of Facilities for the maintenance supervisors.
 These personnel are responsible for maintaining the buildings and systems on each site.

 Major Repairs and Renovations

 Major Repairs and Renovation (MRR) projects are funded each year.
-Project lists are created from the Operations Committee, staff input, and prioritized by the President’s Leadership Cabinet to make necessary repairs or improvements to the facilities.
+Project lists are created from staff input and prioritized by the President’s Leadership Cabinet to make necessary repairs or improvements to the facilities.

-A custodial supply inventory is maintained by the Maintenance Supervisors at all sites.
-Supply inventories are taken once per week to insure the availability of adequate cleaning supplies.
+A custodial supply stock is maintained by the Maintenance Supervisors at all sites.
+Supply levels are assessed weekly to ensure the availability of adequate cleaning supplies.

-SRTC is utilizing MSDSonline.com for its safety data sheets.
+SRTC utilizes MSDSonline.com for its safety data sheets.
 Access is available to all employees and can be gained by taking the following steps:

 - Access the SRTC website at www.southernregional.edu